lukaswhite/php-feed-writer/docs/README.md

 $media->addRating( 'r (cz 1 lz 1 nz 1 oz 1 vz 1)','urn:icra' );
 ```

+> Earlier versions of the MediaRSS specification included a `media:adult` element, but it's been deprecated in favor of the more flexible rating element.
+As such, only the latter is implemented here.

 #### Text

-You may attach text to a media item.
+You may attach [text](http://www.rssboard.org/media-rss#media-text) to a media item.
 These can also be associated with periods in the media.
 For example a transcript, closed captions or the lyrics of a song.

 > For transcripts it is encouraged, but not required, that the elements be grouped by language and appear in time sequence order based on the start time.